JDSRAO/AzureAppRegistrationMonitor/readme.md

 		- User.Read

 ## App Settings Instructions
-- ClientId - Follow steps mentioned in Microsoft Entra ID Configuration.
+- ClientId - Follow steps mentioned in Microsoft Entra ID Configuration to get this value.
-- ClientSecret - Follow steps mentioned in Microsoft Entra ID Configuration.
+- ClientSecret - Follow steps mentioned in Microsoft Entra ID Configuration to get this value.
+- EmailFromAddress -
 - EmailSubject - Subject of the summary email that contains the list of app registations for whom action needs to be taken.
 - FromAddress - An email, from which mailbox the summary email should be sent.
 Please note that, this user should have an active mailbox.
+- EmailToAddress - A comppa separated values of email(s),, to whom the summary email should be sent for action.
+For example, user1@email.com,user2@email.com
-- TenantId - Follow steps mentioned in Microsoft Entra ID Configuration.
+- TenantId - Follow steps mentioned in Microsoft Entra ID Configuration to get this value.
 - TimeInDaysForNotification - Number of days before expiration when the notification needs to be sent.
-- ToAddress - An arry of email, to whom the summary email should be sent for action.

-## Usage
-- Go to the root directory where the code is present i.e., "AzureAppRegistractionMonitor"
-- Open any command line and go to the above path
-- Type "dotnet build -c Release"
-- Now go to the path "AzureAppRegistractionMonitor/bin/Release/net6.0"
-- Run the file named "AzureAppRegistractionMonitor.exe"